OnScale/llama_index/llama-index-packs/llama-index-packs-code-hierarchy/llama_index/packs/code_hierarchy/queries/README.md

 Where star can be any number of things, like function_definition, class_definition, etc.

 The signature is defined by the `@definition - @body.definition` tags.

+# Contributing

+Please run `python scripts/generate_tags.py` to get output examples for each query.
+Please commit these files so we can know when they change and compare them.